lu-pl/semantic-sandbox/README.md

 docker-compose up
 ```

 For port mappings see [Triplestores](https://github.com/lu-pl/semantic-sandbox?tab=readme-ov-file#triplestores).

-[Todo: Add compose profiles for selecting which Triplestores to start.]
+Run only a single store or a selection of stores by calling `docker-compose up <store1> <store2>`

 ## Triplestores